nicolasduminil/payara-hackathon/README.md

 In most of the cases, the use of GUI based solutions are prefered, even if they aren't suitable for banks and for any organizations handling large amount of data.
 Hence the relatively inovant character of the solution.

+Another innovant point is the mapping of the domain model classes to JPA entities.
+Most of the domain model classes are directly mapped to JPA entities, with the exception of the `BankAddressEntity` one.
+The association between `BankEntity` and `BankAddressEntity` is of a special kind, called *aggregation*.
+It's a stronger form of composition where the lifecycle of the `BankAddressEntity` is fully dependent of the lifecycle of the `BankEntity`.
+As a matter of fact, a bank address cannot exist in the absence of the associated bank.
+In general, this kind of association is represented by a One-To-Many or a Many-To-One relationship and, then, this additional semantic is lost.
+Representing this association as an aggregation is also innovant as it's only supported by recent JPA releases.

 ### Easy to use
 This criterium is more relevant for applications providing a GUI, which isn't the case of the present one.
 I have thought for long wether to provide or not such a GUI and, finally, I decided not to, for several reasons: